plumed-testcenter/plumed-testcenter/pages/engforce.md

 We then run a second simulation (starting from identical conditions) at a temperature of $T\alpha$ and with a timestep of $\tau/\sqrt(\alpha)$.
 The thermostat and barostat relaxation times are similarly divided by $\sqrt(\alpha)$.
 In the tests that are run on this website we set $\sqrt(\alpha)=1.1$.

-For this second MD run the following PLUMED input file is used:
+The PLUMED file above is used when this test is run but a different time series of energy values is recorded as the MD parameters in this second simulation are different.

+If PLUMED is working correctly we should be able to recapture the time series of energy values for the first simulation by running an MD simulation with the modified parameters that were used in the second simulation and the following PLUMED input file:

 ```plumed
 e: ENERGY